Security

 Docvera is designed to support secure case and document workflows, but security is a shared responsibility between Docvera and each customer using the platform.

-Last updated March 18, 2026
+Last updated May 14, 2026

-Access control
+Access control and tenant isolation

 Workspace access is intended to be limited to authenticated users with an authorized role in the relevant tenant.
 Client portal access is intended to be limited to the client and case access records associated with the relevant portal session.